 You buy them in the currency of your destination, so we had Euros and Pounds and use them as a standard credit card or at ATMs to get your money out (any ATM with a Visa sign).
 Because you organise it before you go your exchange rate is fixed and there's no huge fees for foreign exchange commissions.
 Also because it's not linked to any of your personal banking details or accounts the security is good.

-You may find something similar with your banks, if not this info may be useful to other Australians :) about 10 years ago
+You may find something similar with your banks, if not this info may be useful to other Australians :) over 10 years ago

 Wizard Clear Advantage is awesome.
 No annual fees.
 You can transfer cash from your bank account onto it and then withdraw the cash out.
 So long as you do not take out more than what you put on, you will never be charged interest on doing this.
 Obviously there are conversion & ATM withdrawal fees overseas but I found this option to be excellent. about 9 years ago